 Station Cove Falls

 Set in the scenic Appalachian Cove Forest, this is a favorite hike among those in the know.
 Station Cove Falls is especially popular in the spring when all of the wildflowers begin to bloom.

 Regardless of the season, the wilderness here is absolutely idyllic.
 It’s a one and a half mile out and back trail that is great for any skill level.

 It starts off at Oconee Station Historic Site, which adds a bit of extra heritage and intrigue to the adventure.
 The falls are about 50 feet high and a delightful destination to discover.

-These hidden falls can be hard to find as they’re not on any marked trail; it’s located in the Greenville area, in Cleveland, SC.
-There are a few ways to navigate this adventure, with four different paths around the falls varying in length and difficulty.
+These hidden falls can be hard to find as they’re not on any marked trail; it’s located in the Greenville County area, in Cleveland (here’s an Alltrails guide).
+There are a few ways to navigate this adventure, with four different paths around the falls varying in length and difficulty, detailed here.

 Double Falls, also known as Virginia Hawkins Falls, are located in the lush Laurel Park Heritage Preserve.
 Only 25 feet high, the surrounding landscape adds a lot to the phenomenal beauty of this small stature waterfall.

 It’s a three-mile round trip adventure to arrive here through an exciting array of terrains.
 You’ll encounter rare plant species, an abundance of aquatic life within the creek, and a diverse range of bird species as well, so keep your eyes peeled for all the nature around you!